10. Execution threads

 }

-- Line 1: The Sleep method has the standard signature for event handlers.
-It takes two parameters:
+- line 1: the method Sleep has the standard event handler signature.
+It receives two parameters:

-- sender: the event sender, in this case the BackgroundWorker that executes the method
+- sender : the event sender, ici the BackgroundWorker which executes the

-- line 3: the parameter passed to the task’s RunWorkerAsync method is found in the infos.Argument property.
+- line 3: the parameter passed to the RunWorkerAsync of the task is found in the infos.Argument.

-- Lines 5–7: An exception is thrown for task #3
+- lines 5-7: an exception is thrown for task no. 3

-- Lines 9–12: The thread “sleeps” for a duration of seconds in one-second increments to allow for the cancellation test in line 9.
-This simulates a long-running task during which the thread would regularly check for a cancellation request.
-To indicate that it has been canceled, the thread must set the infos.Cancel property to true (line 17).
+- lines 9-12: the thread "sleeps Duration seconds in one-second increments to enable the cancellation test on line 9.
+This simulates a long-running job during which the thread would regularly check for a cancellation request.
+To indicate that it has been cancelled, the thread must set the property infos.Cancel to true (line 17).

-Once finished, the threads execute the following End method:
+Once completed, the threads execute the End next :

-public static void End(object sender, RunWorkerCompletedEventArgs info) {
+public static void End(object sender, RunWorkerCompletedEventArgs infos) {

-// We use the infos parameter to display the result of the execution
+// the infos parameter is used to display the result of execution

 if (infos.Error != null) {